Sodalitium Christianae Vitae

-Sodalitium Christianae Vitae (SCV), or Sodalitium of Christian Life is a Society of Apostolic Life of Pontifical Right, according to the Code of Canon Law which governs the Latin Rite branch of the Catholic Church.
+Sodalitium Christianae Vitae (SCV), or Sodalitium"Sodalitium", a word not in the Oxford English Dictionary, rather than the English "sodality", was always used by the SCV for its name in English.
+A sodality is a religious guild or brotherhood established for purposes of devotion or mutual help or action.
+The adjective "Sodalit" used by the SCV and in this article is also not in the OED. of Christian Life was a Society of Apostolic Life of Pontifical Right, a society of the Catholic Church.
 It was founded in Lima, Peru, by Luis Fernando Figari on 8 December 1971.
-It acquired its present canonical form when Pope John Paul II gave his Pontifical approval on 8 July 1997.
-The Sodalitium was the first male religious society in Peru to receive papal approval.
-By 1997 there were Sodalit communities in several countries.
+It acquired its canonical form when Pope John Paul II gave his Pontifical approval on 8 July 1997.
+The Sodalitium was the first male religious society in Peru to receive papal approval, and was enormously influential in Peru.
+By 1997, there were Sodalit communities in several countries.
+It was dissolved in 2025 after serious wrongdoing.

-The Sodalitium is composed of consecrated laymen and priests, called "Sodalits," who live in community as brothers and make commitments—not religious vows as such—of celibacy and obedience.
+The Sodalitium was composed of consecrated laymen and priests, called "Sodalits," who lived in community as brothers and made commitments—not religious vows as such—of celibacy and obedience.

-Being recognised as a lay society of apostolic life of pontifical right, the Sodalitium is under the authority of the Congregation for Institutes of Consecrated Life and Societies of Apostolic Life of the Holy See.
-This is the first lay society of apostolic life to be recognised with Pontifical approval.
+Being recognised as a lay society of apostolic life of pontifical right, the Sodalitium was under the authority of the Congregation for Institutes of Consecrated Life and Societies of Apostolic Life of the Holy See.
+It was the first lay society of apostolic life to receive pontifical approval.